statsig-io/docs/docs/layers/introduction.md

 ---

 # What are Layers?
 Layers (a.k.a.
 Universes) allow us to create experiments that are mutually exclusive to each other.
+Each layer has a logical representation of all your users and can have experiments created "within" this layer.
 Users that are in one experiment of a layer, cannot also be in another experiment in the same layer.

 ![image](https://user-images.githubusercontent.com/31516123/177894290-465521fa-ebef-4647-acb0-d976cf8e2a7d.png)